 We are working to combine field data collection, simulation modeling, and observational studies for multi-species coral reef fisheries in Indonesia where products will lead to the development of assessment and management frameworks.
-Multiple projects are up and running with a long list of multidisciplinary collaborators.
+Multiple projects are up and running with multidisciplinary collaborators.

 Tropical deep reef fisheries

-Demersal snapper-grouper fisheries in Indonesia are highly lucrative but little data exist to manage stocks sustainably.
-Our work will aid in identifying methods for improving data collection and applying those methods to enable the establishment of harvest control rules.
+Snapper-grouper fisheries in Indonesia are highly lucrative but little data exist to manage stocks sustainably, including key life-history characteristics.
+We are working with collaborators to improve data collection and create simulation models to enable the establishment of harvest control rules.

 Based in Narragansett Bay, RI, this project will serve as a proof-of-concept for using cutting-edge hydroacoustic technology for local pelagic fisheries assessments.
-Such advances will allow managers to more accurately determine sustainable fishing levels of species such as Atlantic menhaden.
+Such advances will allow managers to more accurately determine sustainable fishing levels of species such as Atlantic menhaden as well as herring.

 Coral reef restoration

-There is growing interest in coral restoration as a potential tool to mitigate anthropogenic impacts on reefs, but social and ecological feasibility is questionable.
-This research project in Indonesia seeks to critically examine coral restoration through a social-ecological lens.
+There is growing interest in coral restoration as a potential tool to mitigate anthropogenic impacts on reefs and improve food security, but the social and ecological feasibility is questionable.
+This project in Indonesia seeks to critically examine coral restoration through a social-ecological lens.

 Sardines are the backbone for coastal fisheries in Ghana, but catches have been declining rapidly over the last decade.
-The Ghanian government has proposed spatial and/or seasonal closures for this fishery and we will simulate fish population dynamics under these management scenarios.
+The Ghanian government has proposed spatial and/or seasonal closures for this fishery and have asked us to help them simulate fish population dynamics under these management scenarios.

 Integrated KELP Aquaculture

-Incorporating cold-water seaweed crops such as kelp into existing Rhode Island shellfish farms requires minimal equipment and maintenance, and can benefit farmers by increasing and diversifying crop production.
-This project assesses the feasibility of kelp aquaculture in coastal RI by building an ecosystem model using bioenergetics.
+Incorporating cold-water seaweed crops such as kelp into existing Rhode Island shellfish farms requires minimal equipment and maintenance and can benefit farmers by increasing and diversifying crop production.
+This project is assessing the feasibility of kelp aquaculture in coastal RI by building an ecosystem model.